 Laura Weisgerber, Councillor, District of Chetwynd

 The Site C Clean Energy Project is a hydroelectric dam and generating station under construction in northeast B.C.
+BC Hydro is building Site C to meet long-term electricity needs in the province.
 Once complete in 2024, the project will provide clean, reliable and cost-effective electricity for more than 100 years.

 BC Hydro Media Relations

 Local governments and non-profit organizations identified the following regional priority areas that should be targeted for funding: